ibm-cloud-docs/vmwaresolutions/vmonic/faq.md

 1. Log in to the {{site.data.keyword.cloud_notm}} console and go to the device list.
 2. Select the ESXi server to be modified.
 3. From the details page, click **Modify** next to RAM or memory.
-4. Specify the higher limit, then confirm the change to place your order.
+4. Specify the higher limit.
+Then, confirm the change to place your order.
 5. Repeat these steps, as needed, for each additional ESXi server.

 An {{site.data.keyword.cloud_notm}} representative confirms the billing change and contacts you to schedule a maintenance window for adding the memory.